vemulap/contact-list/README.md

 ```

 ## Build & development
 To build the application run the `grunt` command.
-To see the application in action run `grunt serve` for preview of the application in the browser.
+To see the application in action run `grunt serve` command on your terminal for a preview of the application in the browser.

 ## Details about the App